 It might be over 50 years old, but marketing mix modelling (MMM) is getting a makeover.
 With new privacy expectations from consumers, as well as government regulations, there is a renewed interest in econometrics as a core approach to measuring media effectiveness.

-MMM was previously used by omnichannel brands, or brands that had a high share of budgets in traditional media channels, in order to help determine the impact of media on business outcomes in the physical, and therefore by definition cookieless, world.
+MMM was previously most popular with omnichannel brands, or brands that had a high share of budgets in traditional media channels.
+They used it to help determine the impact of media on business outcomes in the offline and cookieless world.
 But a new trend is emerging: even online pure players are now getting started with their first marketing mix models to form a more complete picture of media effectiveness despite cookie erosion.

 And the measurement industry has evolved too.
-Where a few big players once dominated, the industry has become more inclusive and offers alternative solutions by newer entrants in the MMM space.
+Once dominated by a few big players, the industry has become more inclusive and increasingly offers alternative solutions by newer, smaller businesses.
 More recently, in-house MMM solutions have entered the field, with advertisers increasingly investing in data science teams who can create homegrown MMM solutions.

-These changes bring an abundance of choice, but it can be overwhelming for marketers who are new to marketing mix modelling.
-In turn, this can delay teams getting started as they try to understand what the best MMM option is for them.
-It risks missing out on opportunities to improve marketing effectiveness.
+The abundance of choice brought by these changes can be overwhelming for marketers who are new to marketing mix modelling.
+This can delay teams getting started and risks missing out on opportunities to improve marketing effectiveness.

 That’s why we’ve created the MMM handbook.
-It’s your go-to guide to help you understand what you need to get started with marketing mix modelling.
+It’s your go-to guide to help you understand what you need to get going.
 Based on best practices from our Google measurement team, this handy checklist helps you do your own ‘self assessment’.

-It’s a resource that will help you identify gaps in your measurement strategy – and gives you steps and tips to build comprehensive and actionable marketing mix models.
-Think of it as the foundational resource in your MMM toolkit.
+It’s a resource that helps you identify gaps in your measurement strategy – and gives you steps and tips to build comprehensive and actionable marketing mix models.
+Think of it as the foundation of your MMM toolkit.